onedata/onedata-documentation/docs/user-guide/shares.md

 The **Files** tab provides a preview of [the public Share view file browser](#public-share-access), showcasing what an anonymous user will see when accessing it.
 This browser has limited functionality, allowing only read-only operations that anonymous users can perform.
-To access the browser with all features available for authenticated users, utilize the directory links found in the **Path** section of the Share management view.
+To access the browser with all features available for authenticated users, open the parent directories links found in the **Path** section of the Share management view.

 ![Share Files tab](../../images/user-guide/shares/share-files.png#screenshot)